mhkeller/duckdb-electron-mosaic-crash/README.md

 ## Loading the server seprately

 If you start the duckdb server separately, it works.
+It also works in Electron if you run the DuckDB server in a child process.

 Steps to reproduce: